 US Doctors Blasts Belgium Doctors Over Their Criticism Of Vegan Diet

 According to the Belgian doctors, who’ve filed the legal opinion in the medical journal, subjecting children to a vegan diet is ‘unethical’.
 According to them, a vegan diet doesn’t have animal protein and the vital amino acids needed to promote healthy growth and prevent health problems in children, the Telegraph reports.
-This is one from the many other claims, they did.
+This is one of the many claims they made.

-Countering to the claim, recently, a group of doctors from the Physician’s Committee that is a non-profit group made of more than 12,000 doctors ( and authors of the Academy of Nutrition and Dietetics ) has written to the Belgian doctors denoting their key statements and conclusions were ‘misleading and erroneous,’ not based on scientific evidence, according to a statement.
+Countering the claim, recently, a group of doctors from the Physician’s Committee which is a non-profit group made of more than 12,000 doctors (and authors of the Academy of Nutrition and Dietetics ) has written to the Belgian doctors denoting their key statements and conclusions were ‘misleading and erroneous,’ and not based on scientific evidence, according to a statement.